Affordable Therapy: How Can I Find A Therapist That Takes My Insurance?

 Therapy and insurance

-Insurance providers are not allowed to discriminate against patients who are seeking mental health care as opposed to physical health care, per the Affordable Care Act (ACA) and the Mental Health Parity and Addiction Equity Act (MHPAEA).
+Insurance providers are not allowed to discriminate against patients who are seeking therapy as opposed to physical health care, per the Affordable Care Act (ACA) and the Mental Health Parity and Addiction Equity Act (MHPAEA).
 These laws require most insurance companies to provide coverage for mental health conditions in the same way they provide coverage for physical health conditions.
 The ACA and MHPAEA apply to all insurance companies that offer plans through the public federal health insurance exchange marketplace, the government-funded Children’s Health Insurance Program (CHIP), several forms of Medicaid, and all employer-sponsored insurance plans.

 If you are insured under one of the following major U.S. insurance companies, it is likely that your insurance plan complies with the ACA and the MHPAEA: